Pragith/pragith/pragith-net/app/content/blog/2024/2024-07-25-multimodal-rag-colpali.md

 Generation: The VLM (GPT-4o) looks at the image and answers "Revenue grew by 15%."

 This bypasses the OCR step entirely.
 It handles tables, charts, and diagrams natively.
 It is computationally expensive (embedding images is heavy), but for high-value documents, it is the only way to get accurate answers.

+## What I Would Pilot Carefully

+The first risk is cost.
+Image embeddings are expensive, so we should only index the documents that matter.

+The second risk is evaluation.
+You need ground truth for chart questions, otherwise you cannot tell if the system is improving or hallucinating.